 This book is also signed by John Brunner, who passed away in 1995.
 However, in the early 1980s, he had worked on a project with the late Charles Brown of Locus.
 This project never came to be, but Brunner had signed a few hundred sheets for the project.
 When Brown was told of this book, he sent the sheets to Centipede Press.

-With a printed cloth front panel, Japanese cloth on back panel, top-edge stain, ribbon marker, beautiful European endpapers, full color illustrations, 500 + pages, a bonus essay by Brunner, and a stunning and simple design.
+With a printed cloth front panel, Japanese cloth on back panel, ribbon marker, beautiful European endpapers, full color illustrations, 500 + pages, a bonus essay by Brunner, and a stunning and simple design.
 Each book is signed by John Brunner and Kim Stanley Robinson.